 American sculptor Claire Falkenstein was extremely successful in her days, but today her story rarely resurfaces on the pages of art history books.
 So, let’s re-discover this erased artist!

-Exploding volumes[caption id="attachment_10167" align="aligncenter" width="675"] Claire Falkenstein, Set Structure with Cylinders, 1944, Solomon R. Guggenheim Museum, New York, © The Falkenstein Foundation, Courtesy Michael Rosenfeld Gallery LLC, New York[/caption] She was brilliant already as a student.
-Born in Coos Bay, Oregon, in 1908, Claire moved with her family to Berkeley, California, where she attended university.
-She had the first solo show in 1930, while still being a student, at the East-West Gallery, San Francisco.
-And she didn't even have any formal training yet!
-After her success, she was invited to study under Alexander Archipenko who introduced her to the world of the Russian avant-garde, where she met such stars as Naum Gabo, or the Bauhaus teacher László Moholy-Nagy.
+She was already brilliant as a student.
+Born in Coos Bay, Oregon, in 1908, Falkenstein moved with her family to Berkeley, California, where she attended university.
+She had her first solo show in 1930, while still being a student, at the East-West Gallery, San Francisco.
+And she hadn’t even had any formal training at that point!
+After her success, she was invited to study under Alexander Archipenko who introduced her to the world of the Russian avant-garde, where she met such stars as Naum Gabo, and the Bauhaus teacher László Moholy-Nagy.
 During these early years, she worked mainly with clay to create abstract ceramic sculptures, and later she progressed onto the exploration of wood as a sculptural medium.
 Her works from the 1940s seem usually like a single, unified mass but can also be broken down into discrete elements and they were intended to be taken apart and reassembled by the viewer.
-Falkenstein called them “exploding volumes,”
+Falkenstein called them “exploding volumes.”